-Personal communication devices (any device that summons or delivers a communication to the possessor of the device) may be used respectfully only in the cafeteria during a student's assigned lunch period; however, they must be turned off and kept from sight at all other times unless permitted by an adult responsible for the immediate vicinity.
+Personal communication devices (any device that summons or delivers communication to the possessor of the device) may be used respectfully on campus but must be turned off and kept from sight unless permitted by an adult responsible in the immediate vicinity.
 Such devices must be turned off and kept from sight during performances and school assemblies, without exception.

-Any device found to be disruptive or distracting will be confiscated and given to the Director of Student Support Services (DSSS) who will notify the parent/guardian.
+Any device found to be in use without express permission or found to be disruptive or distracting will be confiscated and given to the Director of Student Support Services (DSSS) or the Attendance and Conduct Manager (ACM) who will notify the parent/guardian.